nicococo/scRNA/README.md

-*Step 4*: Cluster the source data using the provided gene ids and source data.
+**Step 4**: Cluster the source data using the provided gene ids and source data.
 Ie. we want to turn off the cell- and gene-filter as well as the log transformation.
 Potential problems:
 * If a ''Intel MKL FATAL ERROR: Cannot load libmkl_avx.so or libmkl_def.so.'' occurs and Anaconda open data science platform is used, then use _conda install mkl_ first.
+* Depending on the data and cluster range, this step can take time.
+However, you can speed up the process by tuning off the t-SNE plots using the _--no-tsne_ command (see [Wiki](https://github.com/nicococo/scRNA/wiki) for further information)

 ![Cluster the source data](doc/screen_install_source.png)